-ST2 Pro and TAC-based MC processors are mounted in the same Trinnov 2U 19' Chassis.
-Height: 87,5 mm / Width: 427mm / Depth: 410 mm
+ST2 Pro and TAC-based MC processors are mounted in the same Trinnov 2U 19" Chassis.

 MC MADI are mounted in a 4U Chassis.

 The 4U chassis is available with or without touchscreen.

 The 4U chassis has an embedded IR module.

-3.1.2 Audio interfaces in each Trinnov processor
+3.1.2 Audio interfaces in each Trinnov Processor

-TRINNOV PROCESSORS AUDIO INTERFACE DESCRIPTION ST2 PRO Trinnov Audio Core + Trinnov ADA4 + Trinnov AES4 4 channels with analog and digital (AES) I/O via XLR connectors.
-MC PROCESSOR One or two Trinnov Audio Core + up to 4 ADA4 + up to 2 AES8 Up to 16 analog i/o channels through SUB D25 or XLR for the first set of 8 outputs.
+Trinnov Processor Audio Interface Description ST2 Pro Trinnov Audio Core + Trinnov ADA4 + Trinnov AES4 4 channels with analog and digital (AES) I/O via XLR connectors MC Processor One or two Trinnov Audio Core + up to 4 ADA4 + up to 2 AES8 Up to 16 analog i/o channels through SUB D25 or XLR for the first set of 8 outputs.
 Up to 24 digital inputs and 16 outputs channels through SUB D25.
 16 simultaneous I/O maximum.
-OPTIMIZER MADI RME HDSP MADI Up to 64 channels with MADI I/O via MADI optical or MADI coaxial (BNC)
+Optimizer MADI RME HDSP MADI Up to 64 channels with MADI I/O via MADI optical or MADI coaxial (BNC)